shenwei356/ncbi_acc2gtdb_acc/README.md

     # it may report "gzip: stdin: unexpected end of file",
     # may be due to my bad internet connection.
     #
-    # time: abount one day with a VPS at San Francisco, CA
+    # time: abount 10 hours with a VPS at San Francisco, CA
     threads=20
     time cat ncbi_ass2ftp.filter.tsv \
         | csvtk replace -H -t -f 2 -p "^ftp" -r "https" \